zoe-translates/gohugo-theme-zoified/README.md

   as a text line.
 - A new kind of byline item, the "translator", has been implemented and added to the byline when necessary.
-- To make search by author easier, for translated works the text "By ...
+- The search index now includes the "author" field to make search by author easier.
-  (author)" is added to the beginning of the JSON index content.
-So by searching for "Marina" you may get a list of poems originally written by Marina Tsvetaeva.
+- The search page includes more help context.
-- Overall, the styles are being redesigned for further simplicity, readability, and accessibility (WIP).
+- Overall, the document structure and styles are being redesigned for further simplicity, readability, and accessibility (WIP).

 The following text is from the original Ed project's README page.